dxhj/sarac/README.md

 # sarac
 Sarac is the Sara compiler

-Sara's a yet another new language compiled with a compiler written in Python.
+Sara's a "yet another new language" compiled with a compiler written in Python.